 Graham Galbraith: Congratulations to the class of 2021.

-You join a network of over 250,000 global graduates – take advantage of the benefits.Your hard work, determination and resilience have paid off and will continue to pay off for the rest of your life.
-You’re among a very special group of graduates, setting out during a unique moment in history.
-Our University community is here to support you at the beginning of this journey now and wherever your journey takes you.
+You’re among a very special group of graduates.
+Whose hard work, determination and resilience have paid off.
+The University community is here to support you at the beginning of this journey now and wherever your journey takes you.

 Trust your head, your heart, and then trust your gut.
 You’ll need to be strong and resilient.
 You’ve got this!
 Most importantly, find your purpose and your happiness.

-Get involved in our photo giveaway during graduation and be in with a chance of winning a £100 One4all gift card (we've got 10 to give away!).
+Get involved in our photo giveaway during graduation and be in with a chance of winning a £100 Sodexo gift card (we've got 4 to give away!).
 All you need to do is tag us in your graduation photos using #uopgrad for in-person ceremonies or #uopvirtualgrad if you're joining a virtual ceremony and we’ll enter you into the draw.

-Giveaway closes at 11.59pm on Thursday 29 July.
+Giveaway closes at 11.59pm on Sunday 31 July.
 Winners will be drawn at random and notified via Instagram, Twitter.
-Facebook or Tik Tok on Friday 30 July.
-This giveaway is open to the cohorts of 2020 and 2021 only.
+Facebook or Tik Tok a few days after.
+This giveaway is open to the 2022 cohort only.

 Save on Postgraduate study

-As a 2020 or 2021 graduate, you're guaranteed a conditional offer for most MA/MSc degrees on the achievement of a good honours degree and we can pre-match you to appropriate progression courses, saving you time and effort.
+As a 2021 or 2022 graduate, you're guaranteed a conditional offer for most MA/MSc degrees on the achievement of a good honours degree, saving you time and effort.
 Apply for a Master's using our Fast Track Application route.

-From the moment you decided to come to Portsmouth, a lifetime of benefits opened up to you.
-Now is the time to reap your benefits.
+From the moment you started your University journey, a lifetime of benefits were opened up to you.
+Now it’s time to start making the most of them.

 The Careers and Employability Service is here to support you for five years after you graduate whether you’re still local to Portsmouth or not.